JasonSwingen/js-outdoors/_posts/2018-08-28-superior-pink-salmon.markdown

 ## Where Can I Catch Them?

-You can catch Pink Salmon on almost any river on the North Shore that flow from Lake Superior.
+You can catch Pink Salmon on almost any river on the North Shore that flow to Lake Superior.
 All the way from Duluth into Canada pink salmon will eventually make a run.
 Usually, they start running in rivers further north and eventually make their way into the rivers closer to Duluth.
-I've personally caught pink salmon in the Lester, Sucker, Stewart, Split Rock, Baptism, Talmadge, and the Cascade.
+I've personally caught pink salmon in the Lester, Sucker, Stewart, Split Rock, Baptism, Temperance, and the Cascade.

 <figure class="center">
 <img title="North Shore Lake Superior Rivers" src="/images/north_shore_map.jpg" alt="North Shore Lake Superior Rivers">